IBM/wc-code-migration-tool/README.md

       > If you are prompted for a workspace location, Eclipse successfully recognized the plug-ins.
 You can exit the command prompt.
 9. Run the Code Migration Tool by using either of the following methods.
    1. Command prompt:
-      1. Open a command prompt, and switch to your WCDE_installdir\bin directory.
+      1. Open a command prompt, and change to your WCDE_installdir\bin directory.
       2. Run the following command.
          ```
          cmt.bat [-planfile plan filename] [-logfile log filename]